creek-service/basic-kafka-streams-demo/docs/_demo/08-unit-testing.md

 ## Test Coverage

-Test coverage is calculated by running the following Gradle command:
+As before, test coverage can be calculated by running the following Gradle command:

 ```
 ./gradlew coverage
 ```

-This will execute the unit tests and use [JaCoCo][JaCoCo] to calculate the test coverage.
+This will execute the unit and system tests and use [JaCoCo][JaCoCo] to calculate the test coverage.
-The coverage report is saved at `build/reports/jacoco/coverage/html/index.html`.
+The human-readable coverage report is saved at `build/reports/jacoco/coverage/html/index.html`.

 <figure>
  <img src="{{ '/assets/images/creek-unit-test-coverage.png' | relative_url }}" alt="Unit test coverage">
 </figure>

-In this case, the test coverage hasn't actually improved by adding this unit test.
-Meaning, arguably, this test is superfluous in this project.
+In this case, the test coverage hasn't improved by adding unit tests.
+Meaning, arguably, this test is superfluous.

-However, more complex real-world solutions may still benefit from such a test.
+While Creek recommends using system tests for functional testing, more complex real-world solutions often still benefit from unit testing of the topology, to cover branches that are hard to reach with system tests.

 **ProTip:** The repository also has a Gradle task and GitHub workflow step to upload the coverage report to [coveralls.io][coveralls], should this be something you need, or the project can be customised to publish